-How do I enter year-to-date information that's prior to the date I enrolled in Deductr?
+How to enter year-to-date information that's prior to the date you enrolled in Deductr.

 However, if you have been using another system to track your expenses and there are a large number of transactions to enter, an alternative way to get this year to date information entered could be done as follows:

 Step 1: Decide on a cutoff date for when you will start entering all new data.

 Step 2: Run a transaction type report from your old system that will give you all the detail from all transactions and sort them by category.

 Step 3: Make a new entry for each category total from the year-to-date transaction report.
 Use the date of the report as the date of Expense (or income), put "Beginning Balance" or "Year-to-date Balance" as the payee (or source for income transactions), and put the total amount for that category in the amount field.
 Then select the category that corresponds to the transaction report category.

 Step 4: Repeat this for each category total you want to enter into the system as a lump sum balance.